Skadar Lake National Park, Crna Gora / Црна Гора - Things to Do in Skadar Lake National Park

 Insider Tips

-Bring insect repellent especially during summer months as mosquitoes can be numerous in wetland areas, and wear long sleeves during dawn and dusk excursions
+Bring insect repellent, especially during warmer months, as mosquitoes can be prevalent in wetland areas